-You can live in Sweden for up to one year.
-If you are planning to live in Sweden for more than 12 months, you must register in the Swedish Population Register.
+You can stay in Sweden for up to one year.
+If you are planning to stay in Sweden for more than 12 months, you must register in the Swedish Population Register.
 Read more about this on the page about registration in the Swedish Population Register.

 Citizens from EU and EEA countries

 If you are a citizen of an EU/EEA country and you are employed, self-employed, studying or have sufficient funds to support yourself, you have the right of residence in Sweden.
 This means that EU/EEA citizens can stay in Sweden for more than three months without a residence permit.
 If you satisfy the conditions for the right of residence, you automatically have the right of residence in Sweden, and do not need to contact the Swedish Migration Agency (Migrationsverket).